Skip to main content

 Public API roles

-To integrate your application with other systems, you can use Indicium calls with authentication, for example, as a client application or with an OpenID provider.
+To integrate your application with other systems, you can use Indicium calls with authentication.
+For example, as a client application or with an OpenID provider.

 However, methods like webhooks or subscriptions do not always allow authentication.